dpt/MotionMasks/README.md

 Building the Test App
 ---------------------

+The core is generic, but the test app only exists for OS X presently.

-Open `platform/macos/MotionMasks/MotionMasks.xcodeproj`.
+* Open `platform/macos/MotionMasks/MotionMasks.xcodeproj`.
-You'll need to adjust the file paths at the top of `PlotView.m` to point to some 320x480 images.
+* You'll need to adjust the file paths at the top of `MMCommon.h` to point to some 320x480 images.
 It's hardcoded at the moment.
 Sorry about that.
 It's early days.
 It'll get fixed.
+Maybe.
-Run that.
+* Run that.
 It'll open up a window which composites as you move the mouse around.

 Compression
 -----------

 The compression method used is RLE.
 This is simple enough to not require any heavy grunt work while plotting, but small enough to allow memory bandwidth requirements to be reduced.

-### Method
+### Compression Method

-(The following steps are is how compression is __intended__ to work.
-The present code only performs a subset of these operations).

-1. Load a bunch of bitmaps.
-2. Number each scanline.
-3. Hash each scanline.
-4. Remove duplicates.
-5. Compress each unique scanline.
-6. Write out offsets which point to unique scanlines.
+1. All of the input bitmaps are loaded.
+2. Each scanline is numbered and hashed then recorded in an array.
+3. The array is sorted into (hash, bitmap index, scanline index) order.
+4. Duplicates scanlines are discarded.
+5. Non-duplicates are encoded and packed into a data buffer, offsets retained.

 Rendering
 ---------